alainstalder/grengine/manual.md

 I hope you will have fun with Grengine and that it will allow you to make things with Groovy that are yet unseen!

+&ast; Performance on a Java VM depends on lots of parameters.
+Beyond the order of magnitude not too much attention should be given to the informal numbers presented here.
+Generally, I find it best to measure performance as closely as possible to an actually deployed situation and to compare the effect of different optimization attempts there, simply because there are almost always surprises in practice.

 ## Release Notes

+Required Java versions in a nutshell:

+* Grengine 1: Java 6 or later.
+* Grengine 2+3: Java 8 or later.
+* Grengine 4: Not released, yet, presumably Java 11 or later (required for Groovy 5).

 ### Grengine 3